Adamm00/IPSet_ASUS/README.md

 ### Blocking

 - `firewall ban ip 8.8.8.8 1.1.1.1` - Ban one or more IPv4 addresses.
 - `firewall ban ip 8.8.8.8 1.1.1.1 comment "Apples"` - Ban multiple IPv4 addresses with one optional quoted comment.
-The legacy single-address form without `comment` remains supported.
 - `firewall ban range 8.8.8.0/24 1.1.1.0/24` - Ban one or more IPv4 CIDR ranges.
 - `firewall ban range 8.8.8.0/24 1.1.1.0/24 comment "Apples"` - Ban multiple ranges with one optional quoted comment.
-The legacy single-range form without `comment` remains supported.
-- `firewall ban domain example.com` - Resolve a domain and ban its current public IPv4 addresses.
+- `firewall ban domain example.com example.net` - Resolve one or more domains and ban their current public IPv4 addresses.
 - `firewall ban country pk cn sa` - Replace the current country bans with the known IPv4 ranges assigned to the supplied two-letter country codes.
+- `firewall ban country status` - Display the selected countries and their source health.
+- `firewall ban country refresh` - Refresh every selected country without changing the selection.
-- `firewall ban asn AS123456` - Download and ban the IPv4 ranges announced by an ASN.
+- `firewall ban asn AS123456 AS654321` - Download and ban the IPv4 ranges announced by one or more ASNs.
 - `firewall unban ip 8.8.8.8 1.1.1.1` - Remove one or more IPv4 addresses from the blacklist.
 - `firewall unban range 8.8.8.0/24 1.1.1.0/24` - Remove one or more exact CIDR ranges from the range blacklist.
-- `firewall unban domain example.com` - Resolve a domain and unban its current IPv4 addresses.
+- `firewall unban domain example.com example.net` - Remove one or more stored manual domain bans without another DNS lookup.
 - `firewall unban comment "Apples"` - Remove blacklist entries whose comments contain the supplied text.
 - `firewall unban country` - Remove all entries created by country blocking.
-- `firewall unban asn AS123456` - Remove entries labelled with the supplied ASN.
+- `firewall unban asn AS123456 AS654321` - Remove entries labelled with one or more supplied ASNs.
 - `firewall unban malware` - Remove entries created from malware feeds.
 - `firewall unban nomanual` - Remove all non-manual bans while retaining manual IP and range bans.
 - `firewall unban all` - Flush both blacklists and clear the stored block log.

 Country blocking downloads the selected IPdeny lists concurrently over verified HTTPS and accepts only complete public IPv4 CIDRs.
 A URL-bound validated cache is used with a warning when a selected list is temporarily unavailable.
 If no matching cache exists, the complete previous country selection is retained.
 Applying a new country selection replaces the previous selection rather than appending to it.

-Domain commands validate the hostname and resolve its complete IPv4 answer set before changing the firewall.
-A failed lookup or update leaves the existing IPSet unchanged.
+Domain additions validate and resolve the complete IPv4 answer set before changing the firewall.
+Domain removals use exact stored ownership labels, so they do not depend on the domain resolving to the same addresses later.
+A failed batch leaves the existing IPSet unchanged.

 ### Malware Lists